skorobogatydmitry/shadowdark-mkchar/README.md

 # What to contribute?

-- allow to choose spells (now they're randomed)
-- fix dashes in skills (just a font problem)
 - add spell descriptions in a separated block of PDF

 - randomize class for several eqaual stats (e.g. if STR and INT is 16, choose either class)
 - talent rolls (e.g. human's extra one)
 - re-roll duplicated talents when applicable (e.g. human theif, vigilant)
 - cleanup values clonning in the code
+- have meta spell lists and an arg to choose them automatically
+- have interactive editor mode for e.g. spell list